 B1will create a new domain, with only the one broker running in it.

 peer=B1.
 Restart broker

 2015-01-15T13:50:46.185-0500 SEVERE PeerService$EntryListener.messageArrived (..)
 Failed to set ServerStateUUID java.lang.IllegalArgumentException: UUID was already set

 This is a safety guard to prevent the merging of two formerly separate domains.
 Each domain could, of course, have multiple brokers running, with its own durable domain configuration and databases.
 Domains cannot be merged.

 2 is a new host that is supposed to be provisioned for an existing domain, then restart

 B2 with a clean state, and peer it as follows:

 B2's state before peering it into the domain.
-Do this only once.
-Do not set the flag again for the next restart.

 The new broker

 B2 will inherit the domain's distributed, consistent, durable state when peering with